vallgroup/Torque-Theme/docs/setup.md

       1. The MySQL database, using the secrets to define the db users.
       2. PhpMyAdmin - access at http://localhost:8080
       3. A PHP server running a Wordpress installation - access at http://localhost:8000
-    - Run Webpack in development and watch mode for all your workspaces (themes and plugins).
+    - Run Webpack in development and watch mode for the 'torque-theme' workspace.
 This will watch the files and compile and update them as necessary in wp-content inside the docker container.
 Simply refresh the browser to see the changes reflected.

 11. Complete Wordpress install (only if this is the first time you've started the docker containers):

     - Visit http://localhost:8000
     - Complete install process.
 The database will be connected automatically via docker-compose, so you'll only need to choose a language and set up a user.

 12. Done!
 The site is now active on http://localhost:8000.
-Note, you may need to run webpack (using `yarn start`) once more to make sure your themes and plugins are compiled to wp-content.
+Note, you may need to run webpack for each workspace (using `yarn start <workspace-name>`) once more to make sure your themes and plugins are properly compiled to wp-content.

 ### Head over to the [Developing](./developing.md) docs to learn how to add new plugins and change theme files